-Teachers
+Our Teachers

 Bristol Maryott is thrilled to be the owner of Jala.
-Bristol is an Advanced-Certified Jivamukti, Ashtanga and prenatal teacher with over eighteen years of experience teaching yoga.
+Bristol is an Advanced-Certified Jivamukti, Ashtanga and prenatal teacher with over twenty years of experience teaching yoga.
 She has granted permission to teach Ashtanga Level 1 through Saraswati Jois.
 Bristol’s practice and teaching is informed by the light and grace of her dear teachers.
 She is grateful for the tutelage of Jivamukti founders, Sharon Gannon and David Life, as well as senior Jivamukti teachers Lady Ruth & Yogeswari.
 Bristol also travels to India regularly where she loves to practice with Saraswathi Jois in Mysore.
 She also has completed an Ashtanga second series intensive with Manju Jois.

 Bristol holds an MA in Art History from the Courtauld Institute of Art in London UK and graduated from Yale with a BA in English.
 She has worked at Sotheby’s in London and the Museum of Fine Arts, Boston.
 Bristol believes that art and yoga are complimentary disciplines exploring consciousness.
 Bristol wanted to create a space where yoga practitioners could both inspire and be inspired by art.